riskibarqy/ShELDon/README.md

 - Go 1.21+ (tested on 1.25)
 - An Ollama instance reachable from your machine
-- Optional: locally downloaded models that match your `OLDEV_MODEL*` choices
+- Optional: locally downloaded models that match your `SHELDON_MODEL*` choices

 ## Installation